 In summary, every macroeconomic event has a good opportunity to trade, and if you’re too scared to trade, you are not fully prepared.
 Not every economic event is a good opportunity to trade, but there are still several good opportunities to trade on a daily basis.
 During the week there are several events that you definitely want to at least monitor for the opportunity to trade.
 And if you’re looking at macroeconomic events, it’s always worth it to be prepared for the release.

-If you only take one idea from this session it’s to prepare before you trade because otherwise, you have a 50/50 chance of success.
-The markets today are much more complex than just one positive event causing the market to go up and one negative event bringing it down.
-We have to be equipped and prepare.
-You need to develop your own system.
-Something that will keep up with the market because that’s the most important part of trading and will make you more consistent as a trader.
+If you only take one idea from this session it’s to prepare before you trade because otherwise, you have a low chance of success.
+The markets today are much more complex than just one positive event causing the markets to go up and one negative event bringing them down.
+You have to be equipped and prepare, by developing your own system.
+Something that will keep up with the markets because that is the most important part of trading and will make you more consistent as a trader.

 Now I want to talk about the application and trading in the TradeStation app.
 The idea is to enter and to give the trader more confidence and backed statistics.
 Statistics are sometimes just organization, but the idea is that 5 minutes before the macroeconomic event you get notifications and find out everything possible so that if you’re trading, it might be interesting for you.